-Slowing revenue growth and against the backdrop of explosive growth in Internet traffic will continue to put pressureon the capital of NSPs.
-But focusing solely on efficiency can lead companies down a path that sacrifices longterm competitiveness in order to hit capital intensity targets.
-By contrast, pursuing capital effectiveness helps align spending decisions with strategic intent and encourages executives to go all in on the most important investments that will help gain market share.
-Bain Capex Impact takes a programmatic approach to capital effectiveness that clarifies investment plans and helps executives make better decisions about future spending.
+Slowing revenue growth against the backdrop of explosive growth in internet traffic will continue to put pressure on the capital of NSPs.
+But focusing solely on efficiency can lead companies down a path that sacrifices long-term competitiveness in order to hit capital intensity targets.
+By contrast, pursuing capital effectiveness helps align spending decisions with strategic intent and encourages executives to go all in on the most important investments that will help gain market share and deliver returns for shareholders.